You Don’t Know What You Have…

 rewrap 1

 There’s a lot you can’t do when you’re down an ankle.
 Walk.
 Cook.
 Clean.
 Laundry.
 Stairs.
 Drive.
 Shop.
 Or reach anything taller than four feet.
 Daily things I’d taken for granted.
+The home cleaning services in Crediton are professional, reliable and affordable.

 Now you can see why this morning’s quarter-hour shower was so remarkable.
 It had always been remarkable.
 I just never noticed until I couldn’t do it anymore.